DigiScore/neoscore/doc/western/tablature.rst

    staff = TabStaff(ORIGIN, None, Mm(50))
    TabClef(ZERO, staff)  # Tab clefs are purely cosmetic

-Tab staves have a few important differences from conventionaly ones.
-Tab staves typically have a wider line spacing than conventionally staves, and by default their font is sized such that ``tab_staff.unit(1)`` is 2/3 the line spacing.
+Significantly, tab staves typically have a wider line spacing than conventionally staves, and by default their font is sized such that ``tab_staff.unit(1)`` is 2/3 the line spacing.

 .. rendered-example::